Completed Theses and Dissertations

 - Tonya Lanphier (2019) works as a instructor for the Southcentral Kentucky Community and Technical College.
 Her dissertation was entitled "Evaluation of a Learning Community Program for Developmental Reading Students at a Two-year College."

 - Telesphore Kagaba (2018) became a visiting assistant professor in Sociology at Hanover College in Fall, 2019.
 His dissertation was entitled "Gender boundary negotiation within the U.S. immigrant/refugee resettlement : how transnational bridge-building matters."

 - Jennifer Sinski (2018) works as a lecturer at Bellarmine University.
 Her dissertation was entitled "Gender and leadership in animal sheltering organizations."

-- Adam Sizemore (2018) became the Director of Sustainability at Miami University in Ohio in 2018.
+- Adam Sizemore (2018) became the Director of Sustainability at Miami University in Ohio in 2018 and then accepted a faculty position at the University of Southern Indiana in 2022.
 His dissertation was entitled "Killing Martin county : resiliency in a central Appalachian community."